miller-research/strategy-game/README.md

 -----

-If you have an questions, contact Andrew Miller (Assistant Professor of Political Science, United States Naval Academy): millera@usna.edu.
+If you have any questions, contact Andrew Miller (Assistant Professor of Political Science, United States Naval Academy): millera@usna.edu.